camunda/camunda-docs/docs/product-manuals/tasklist/deployment/api-client.md

 There are also a lot of tools to explore GraphQL API's like this: https://altair.sirmuel.design

-For example you want to know all about provided types:
+For example, you want to know all about provided types:
 ````graphql
 query {
   __schema {